Apps & Software

 • Automatic Scaling – Functions scale based on incoming request volume or time triggers.

 • Serverless Platform – No servers to provision/manage.
-You just focus on code.
+You just focus on the code.

 • Continuous Deployment – Use CI/CD pipelines for automated deployment on code changes.